 Caramel Shortbread Chocolate Bark

-Regular readers will know that The Spelt Kitchen is a new venture for me and this caramel shortbread chocolate bark recipe is an old one from The Culinary Jumble.
+This caramel shortbread chocolate bark recipe was one of my first ever recipes on my original blog, The Culinary Jumble.
 It’s been shared over 40 thousand times.
 Incredible, huh?

 Caramel Shortbread Chocolate Bark